rr2674/item_catalog/README.md

 - [SQLAlchemy](https://www.sqlalchemy.org/) - Python SQL toolkit and Object Relational Mapper
 - [SQLite](https://www.sqlite.org/index.html) - A lightweigh, serverless, SQL database engine (PostgreSQL can easily be plugged into this project)

+#### Project structure
+The project still requires some work in order to bring it into spec with [flask project layout.](http://flask.pocoo.org/docs/1.0/tutorial/layout/)

+In the meantime, the following is required to run the application:
+- `static`  A directory that contains header image and css.
+ - (scripts.js contains jquery methods that were used when experimenting with vertical tabs; this is not currently in use by the project)
+- `templates` A directory that contains Jinja2 HTML templates
+- `database_setup.py` Contains class definitions for database tables
+- `flask_server.py`  A single file Flask application

 ## Dependencies